-This bill amends several sections of Nebraska's statutes related to the Department of Health and Human Services, specifically focusing on the Adult Protective Services Central Registry and the central registry of child protection cases.
-Key changes include the requirement that individuals who are subject to investigations for abuse, neglect, or exploitation of vulnerable adults or children must be notified of their right to contest the determination before their names are entered into the respective registries.
-The bill stipulates that if a proper appeal request is made, the individual will not be entered into the registry until a final order is issued by the department.
-Additionally, the bill establishes a timeline for notifications, requiring that individuals be informed at least fourteen days prior to their name being entered into the registry.
+This bill amends various sections of Nebraska's statutes concerning the Department of Health and Human Services, particularly focusing on the Adult Protective Services Central Registry and the Child Protection and Family Safety Act.
+Key provisions include a requirement for individuals accused of abuse, neglect, or exploitation of vulnerable adults to be notified of their right to contest the determination before being entered into the registry.
+If an appeal request is properly made, the individual cannot be entered into the registry until a final order is issued by the department.
+The bill also introduces new definitions and clarifications for terms such as "alternative response," "comprehensive assessment," and "prevention case," while repealing outdated language.

 Statutes affected: Introduced: 28-374.01, 28-713.01, 28-718, 28-720, 68-1212